a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

-In this series we are only partially through unpacking the various vMEMEs, and only beginning to compare and contrast the values stages.
+In this series we are only partially through unpacking the various vMEMEs, and only beginning to compare and contrast the values basins.
 Then, too, my ‘orienting generality’ grounding the blog is focused on identifying dysfunctions and pathologies.
-Nonetheless, I think the time has come that we see how these different levels of values development (an individual’s, or organization’s vMEME constellation) are able to work in concert, collaborate in healthy ways, and functionally enhance the health and vitality of the whole.
-So, what would it look like for all the colors of the Spiral to cooperate on something, on anything?
-Each level, or stage of values systems operating in the individual/organization must be honored and included in healthy collaboration.
+Nonetheless, I think the time has come that we see how these different basins of values (an individual’s, or organization’s vMEME‘s constellation) are able to work in concert (like a musical ‘chord’), collaborate in healthy ways, and functionally enhance the health and vitality of the whole.
+So, what would it look like for all the colors of the system to cooperate on something, on anything?
+Each values basin system, operating within the individual/organization, must be honored and included in healthy collaboration.
 When vMEMEs that regularly compete for getting a corner on reality somehow align to work together, a truly amazing and powerful synergy often enables new solutions.

 For a moment I’d like for you to imagine a situation in which a problem exists.
 The problem may or may not be immediately visible to everyone, but it is not hidden, and is certainly subject to being identified.
 To that I’d like you to add the fact that the community immediately proximate to the situation does not care about the problem.
 Individuals in the community may or may not know about the problem, however, even if they know, or even if one points out and demonstrates the existence of the concern, most people in the community simply do not care about the problem.

 OPEN and inclusive…